authhero/auth/README.md

 - The id token is validated using the JWKS keys and the nonce is validated.

 ## @auth0/auth0-nextjs

-This library currently doesn't work due to a missing state cookie

 The `auth0-nextjs` library uses the universal login with a Code Grant Flow.